deviodigital/delivery-drivers-for-woocommerce/README.md

 Below are a few examples of delivery services that can benefit from the **Delivery Drivers for WooCommerce**  plugin.

 *   Cannabis
 *   Flowers
 *   Health & Beauty
 *   Mobile Massage
 *   Alcohol Delivery
 *   Restaurant
 *   Grocery Stores
 *   Healthcare
 *   Cleaning
 *   Laundry
+*   Mechanics
 *   ... and more!

 ## Pro Features

 [Delivery Drivers for WooCommerce Pro](https://deviodigital.com/product/delivery-drivers-for-woocommerce-pro/) includes the following additional features:

 *   Auto-assign drivers when an order is submitted
 *   Accept driver applications from the Driver Dashboard
 *   Integration with [Twilio](https://www.twilio.com) for SMS messages
 *   Email/SMS driver when they've been assigned a new order
 *   Email/SMS customer when the driver marks an order as "Out for Delivery"
 *   Email/SMS administrator when the driver marks an order as "Completed"

 ## Changelog